Molecular gas and star formation activity in LIRGs in clusters at intermediate redshifts: Samples

-{According to this constraint we did not include in our sample the five intermediate-$z$ LIRGs detected in CO(1$\rightarrow$0) by \citet{Geach2011}.
-We checked that they are indeed located well outside the virial radius, in the outskirts of the $z\sim0.4$ cluster Cl~0024+16: i) they are all at projected cluster centric distances between $(1-3)\times~r_{200}$; ii) three out of the five also have line-of-sight velocities $>3\sigma_{\rm cluster}$, relative to the cluster redshift. }
+{According to this constraint, we did not include in our sample the five intermediate-$z$ LIRGs detected in CO(1$\rightarrow$0) by \citet{Geach2011}.
+We checked that they are indeed located well outside the virial radius, in the outskirts of the $z\sim0.4$ cluster Cl~0024+16: they are all at projected cluster-centric distances between $(1-3)\times~r_{200}$ and three out of the five also have line-of-sight velocities $>3\sigma_{\rm cluster}$, relative to the cluster redshift. }